 INDY NXT Presented by Firestone

-In 2002, the company’s US motorsport activities expanded to include the Indy Lights series, the final step in the Road to Indy before reaching the pinnacle of the North American open-wheel racing ladder — the IndyCar series.
-All the cars in the Indy Lights series, known at the time as the Infiniti/Indy Pro Series, were Dallara IL-02 chassis equipped with TWR/Infiniti engines.
-With a growing interest in the chassis development, especially on the safety aspects, Dallara is confirmed as the official sole chassis supplier for this spec series, starting in the 2015 season with the Dallara IL-15.
+Indy NXT series (formerly known as Indy Lights Series), the final step in the Road to Indy before reaching the pinnacle of the North American open-wheel racing ladder — the INDYCAR SERIES.
+All the cars in the Indy Lights series, known at the time as the IRL Infiniti Pro Series, were Dallara IL-02 chassis equipped with TWR/Infiniti engines.
+With a growing interest in the chassis development, especially on the safety aspects, Dallara was confirmed as the official sole chassis supplier for this spec series, starting in the 2015 season with the Dallara IL-15.

 IMSA Weathertech Sportscar Championship